Tight Inapproximability of Target Set Reconfiguration: Introduction

 We study a reconfiguration analogue of \prb{Target Set Selection}.
-In \emph{reconfiguration problems} \cite{ito2011complexity}, we would like to determine the reachability and connectivity between feasible solutions for a combinatorial problem.
-For a graph $G = (V,E,\tau)$ and its two target sets $X$ and $Y$ of size $k$, a \emph{reconfiguration sequence from $X$ to $Y$} is defined as any sequence, $\scrS = ( S^{(1)}, \ldots, S^{(\TTT)} ) $, such that $S^{(1)} = X$, $S^{(\TTT)} = Y$, and $S^{(\ttt)}$ for each $2 \leq \ttt \leq \TTT$ is a target set obtained from $S^{(\ttt-1)}$ by adding or removing a single vertex (i.e., $|S^{(\ttt-1)} \triangle S^{(\ttt)}| = 1$).\footnote{ Such a model of reconfiguration is called \emph{token addition and removal} \cite{ito2011complexity}. } The \prb{Target Set Reconfiguration} problem \cite{ohsaka2023reconfigurability} requests to decide if there exists a reconfiguration sequence from $X$ to $Y$ consisting only of target sets of size $\leq k+1$.
+In \emph{reconfiguration problems} \cite{ito2011complexity}, we would like to determine the connectivity between feasible solutions for a combinatorial problem.
+For a graph $G = (V,E,\tau)$ and a pair of its target sets $X$ and $Y$ of size $k$, a \emph{reconfiguration sequence from $X$ to $Y$} is defined as any sequence, denoted by $\scrS = ( S^{(1)}, \ldots, S^{(\TTT)} ) $, such that $S^{(1)} = X$, $S^{(\TTT)} = Y$, and $S^{(\ttt)}$ for each $2 \leq \ttt \leq \TTT$ is a target set obtained from $S^{(\ttt-1)}$ by adding or removing a single vertex (i.e., $|S^{(\ttt-1)} \triangle S^{(\ttt)}| = 1$).\footnote{ Such a model of reconfiguration is called \emph{token addition and removal} \cite{ito2011complexity}. } The \prb{Target Set Reconfiguration} problem \cite{ohsaka2023reconfigurability} requests to decide if there exists a reconfiguration sequence from $X$ to $Y$ consisting only of target sets of size at most $k+1$.
 This problem is shown to be \PSPACE-complete, as it includes a \PSPACE-complete \prb{Vertex Cover Reconfiguration} problem \cite{hearn2005pspace,ito2011complexity,kaminski2012complexity} as a special case.
 Our prior work \cite{ohsaka2023reconfigurability} investigates the dividing line between polynomial-time solvability and \PSPACE-completeness of \prb{Target Set Reconfiguration} in the restricted case; e.g., it is solvable in polynomial time on trees, whereas \PSPACE-complete even on bipartite planar graphs and split graphs.
-We refer the reader to the surveys by \citet{nishimura2018introduction} and \citet{heuvel13complexity} for algorithmic and hardness results of a wide variety of reconfiguration problems.
+We refer the readers to the surveys \cite{nishimura2018introduction,heuvel2013complexity,mynhardt2019reconfiguration,bousquet2024survey} as well as the Combinatorial Reconfiguration wiki \cite{hoang2024combinatorial} for algorithmic and hardness results of reconfiguration problems.

-Our focus in this study is on \emph{approximate reconfigurability} \cite{ohsaka2023gap,ohsaka2024gap,ohsaka2023approximate} of \prb{Target Set Reconfiguration}, which affords to use any large target set but requires to minimize the \emph{maximum size} of any intermediate target set.
+Our focus in this study is on \emph{approximate reconfigurability} \cite{ohsaka2023gap,ohsaka2024gap,ohsaka2024alphabet,ohsaka2025approximate,ohsaka2025yet} of \prb{Target Set Reconfiguration}, which affords to use any large target set but requires to minimize the \emph{maximum size} of any intermediate target set.
 For any reconfiguration sequence $\scrS = ( S^{(1)}, \ldots, S^{(\TTT)} )$, its \emph{size} $\|\scrS\|$ is defined as the maximum size of $S^{(\ttt)}$ in $\scrS$; namely,